davidjohnbaker1/modelingMelodicDictation/README.md

 ### TEMP TO DO

+* Add pointer in data folder for experiment

 * FUTURE EXPERIMENTS
 * RUN EXPERIMENT MAKING LIST OF MISSING AND PROTOCOL
 * MAKE DATA SLURPER